rosie-jo/serverless-tailwind-resume/README.md

 ## What would I improve upon if I was to take the challenge again ?

-The challenge was all new to me, new methodologies, new technologies, new doccumentation, etc. If I was to complete the challenge again here's what I would improve:
+The challenge was all new to me, new methodologies, new technologies, new documentation, etc. If I was to complete the challenge again here's what I would improve:

 - Begin with implementing the CI/CD workflow rather than finish with it
 - Stop tinkering with AWS resources before terraform destroying.